thelearningcurves/thelearningcurves.github.io/This is a a markdown file usin typora.md

-This is a a markdown file usin typora
+This is a a markdown file usin typora yeah